 By blowing into the breathalyzer and showing a BAC of 0.08 or higher, a driver is automatically arrested for DWI “per se.”
 Even if they did not appear to be greatly impaired, their BAC was above the legal limit, and therefore they can be charged and sentenced for driving drunk.

 Some people might decide that a good way to avoid this fate is to simply refuse to take a breathalyzer test.
 If they are able to function better than average while impaired by alcohol, then they know that a breathalyzer test would ruin all their chances of avoiding DWI conviction.
 However, refusing a breathalyzer test has consequences as well.

 If a driver refuses to take a breathalyzer test, then the arresting officer can confiscate their license on the spot.
 They will report the situation to the Motor Vehicle Division, who may decide to revoke the license for any amount of time between 90 days and a year.
 This is all possible without any court decisions or actions.
 If the case goes to court and the sentence is a revoked license, then the court will pass a separate order revoking the license for a specific amount of time.

-In Albuquerque, New Mexico, as well as elsewhere in the state, a fourth DWI offense is considered a fourth degree felony.
+In Albuquerque, as well as elsewhere in the state, a fourth DWI offense is considered a fourth-degree felony.
 This means that a drunk driver would have their license revoked permanently.
 They would never be allowed to apply for or receive another driver’s license as long as they live.